-Throughout the last several months, seeing violence in the media has become more common.
-From police brutality to the storming of the Capitol, violence has been in the news a lot lately.
+Seeing violence in the media has become more common.
 We’re here to give you tips for talking to your kids and teens about the violence they’ve seen in the media.

 Dr. Jason Walker, child psychologist at Children's Minnesota, shares more about mental health disparities for African American youth and what parents can do to help.